-Is the overall average mark for classification within two per cent of the next classification band?
+Consideration band2:22:1FirstIs the overall average mark for classification within two per cent of the next classification

+1) The level 6 average mark across the 120 credits sit in? or √ 2) At least 50 per cent of the 120 level 6 credits sit in? ✓ band?
 If so, which classification band does ...

-1) The level 6 average mark across the 120 credits sit in? or $\checkmark$ 2) At least 50 per cent of the 120 level 6 credits sit in? $\checkmark$